jcoutch/NCrontab-Advanced/README.md

 Year         | 0001–9999       | * , - /
 ```

-Instructions for using these expressions are on the [Cron Expresssions page on Wikipedia](https://en.wikipedia.org/wiki/Cron#CRON_expression).
+Instructions for how cron expressions are formatted are on the [Cron Expresssions page on Wikipedia](https://en.wikipedia.org/wiki/Cron#CRON_expression), and documentation for using NCrontab.Advanced is over on the [Getting Started wiki](https://github.com/jcoutch/NCrontab-Advanced/wiki/Getting-started)!